Astonomy/lora-for-llm/README.md

 3. It may take a while to load the model, type after cli shows ``` you: ```

-4. enter and wait your answer!
+4. Press enter and Wait!